MITgcm/MITgcm/doc/phys_pkgs/iceberg.rst

 ICEBERG diagnostics
 ~~~~~~~~~~~~~~~~~~~

-Diagnostics output is available via the diagnostics package (see
+Diagnostics output is available via the diagnostics package (see :numref:`outp_pack`). ``BRGhFacC`` is created to track iceberg volume if it changes over time.
+Iceberg volume currently does not evolve within MITgcm, but for schemes coupled with MITgcm this may change over time.
+Thus, this is made available as diagnostic here.
-:numref:`outp_pack`).
 Available output fields are summarized as follows:

 ::